Ward Churchill: Ancestry

 Churchill has never asked for CDIB certification, and has said that he finds the idea of being "vetted" by the US government offensive.

 In June 2005, the Rocky Mountain News published an article about Churchill's genealogy and family history.
 The newspaper's research "turned up no evidence of a single Indian ancestor" among 142 direct ancestors [of Churchill's] identified from records.
 The News reported that both Churchill's birth parents were listed as white on the 1930 census, as were all but two of his great-great-grandparents listed on previous census and other official documents.
 The News found that some of Churchill's accounts of where his ancestors had lived did not agree with documented records.
 Nevertheless, numerous members of Churchill's extended family have longstanding family legends of Indian ancestry among ancestors.

-Some of Churchill's Native American critics, such as Vernon Bellecourt (White Earth Ojibwe) and Suzan Shown Harjo (Southern Cheyenne-Muscogee Creek), argue that without proof, his assertion of Native American ancestry might constitute misrepresentation and grounds for termination.
+Some of Churchill's Native American critics, such as Vernon Bellecourt (White Earth Ojibwe) and Suzan Shown Harjo (Southern Cheyenne-Muscogee Creek), argue that without proof, his assertion of Native American ancestry might constitute misrepresentation.

 In a 2005 interview in The Rocky Mountain News, Churchill said, "I have never been confirmed as having one-quarter blood, and never said I was.
 And even if [the critics] are absolutely right, what does that have to do with this issue?
 I have never claimed to be goddamned Sitting Bull."